Privacy Policy

 1. Introduction

-TRUSTYCYBER (“we”, “us”, or “our”) operates a B2B SaaS cybersecurity gamification Platform designed to improve organizational security culture through points, badges, challenges, and rewards.
+TRUSTYCYBER (“we”, “us”, or “our”) operates a B2B SaaS cybersecurity gamification Platform designed to improve organisational security culture through points, badges, challenges, and rewards.
 We respect your privacy and handle personal data in accordance with the Australian Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs), the EU General Data Protection Regulation (GDPR), the UK Data Protection Act 2018, and the California Consumer Privacy Act (CCPA) as applicable.

 2. Scope & Key Terms